 The Library has two seminar rooms which can be booked by calling the Reference Desk at 416-978-5285, or e-mailing us at email@example.com.
 The Maclean Hunter Room is suitable for groups up to 20; the smaller room on the 4th floor can accommodate no more than 10.

 There are two options available for conducting seminars in the Fisher Library:

-- The instructor may conduct the session by selecting materials from our collections previous to class.
+- Instructors may conduct the session by selecting materials from our collections previous to class.
 The instructor is responsible for the security of the materials, and for ensuring that their students are aware of the procedures governing the use of materials in the Library.
 A copy of the procedures for holding seminars will be made available at the time of making your booking.

 - The instructor may request that one of the Fisher Library's subject specialists conduct a session, in conjuction with the instructor, in order to introduce a particular body of work to a group of students.